 Table of Contents

 Why People Love Nepal And What Makes You Want to Return To Nepal

 The first to greet the traveler and, in passing, leave him stunned, are the great mountains of the Himalayas.
-They seem to greet you as you watch them from the hole in the window of the plane that suddenly looks smaller than you thought and dirtier than you expected, while you stand perplexed looking at the highest peaks in the world and thanking technology for doing the thousand and one photos from every possible angle to those wonders.
+They seem to greet you as you watch them from the hole in the window of the plane that suddenly looks smaller than you thought and dirtier than you expected, while you stand perplexed looking at the highest peaks in the world and thanking technology for taking the thousand and one photos from every possible angle of those wonders.
 All while you wonder, what will be the Great Everest?
-You fell friend Like Edmund Hillary and all the travelers before you.
-The enchantment of Nepal caught you and you will not stop feeling hallucinated, stupefied, happy, until a few weeks after returning home.
-Your relatives will ask, your friends will want to know more because everyone will see in you that halo, that shine, that look and smile, silly but immensely happy, that you will have discovered something you never thought existed.
+You fell in love with Edmund Hillary and all the travelers before you.
+The enchantment of Nepal caught you, and you will not stop feeling hallucinated, stupefied, and happy until a few weeks after returning home.
+Your relatives will ask, and your friends will want to know more because everyone will see in you that halo, that shine, that look and smile, silly but immensely happy, that you will have discovered something you never thought existed.

 You definitely understand why more than 80% of travelers return to Nepal.